 -How many facilities will the City allow?

-City Council adopted an ordinance to allow 3 provisioning centers and 1 safety compliance facility.
+City Council adopted an ordinance to allow five (5) provisioning centers and one (1) safety compliance facility.
 Grow operations, secure transporters, and extraction facilities are not permitted.

 -When can I apply?

 Applications (link) by interested parties with proof of preapplication (step 1) approval by the State of Michigan are now being accepted by the Building Department.
-The first three (3) applications for provisioning centers and one (1) safety compliance facility will be reviewed on a first come, first served basis.
+The first three (3) applications for provisioning centers were approved and permitted to operate.
+Two (2) additional provisioning centers are currently in the permit process.
+There is one (1) safety compliance facility license available and it would be reviewed on a first come, first served basis.

 -Has the City received the first three (3) applications for provisioning centers and one (1) safety compliance facility?

--What happens if the first (3) applications for provisioning centers and one (1) safety compliance facility are voided?
+-What happens if the first five (5) applications for provisioning centers and one (1) safety compliance facility are voided?

-If the first three (3) applications for provisioning centers and one (1) safety compliance facility received meet the required criteria, the City Clerk will keep record of other preliminary applications in case any of the initial three (3) applications for provisioning centers and one (1) safety compliance facility are incomplete or do not qualify.
+If the first five (5) applications for provisioning centers and one (1) safety compliance facility received meet the required criteria, the City Clerk will keep record of other preliminary applications in case any of the initial five (5) applications for provisioning centers and one (1) safety compliance facility are incomplete or do not qualify.
 The applications that meet the requirements will then proceed for further planning and building review, including site plan review at the Planning Commission and building plan review in pursuit of a Certificate of Occupancy.

 -How much does an application cost?